Tuition & Financial Aid

 If so, it is possible that you could be considered an International Texas Resident.
 If you are able to establish domicile and be classified as a Texas Resident, you may have additional options to secure funding.

-- Review the list of eligible visas that may allow you establish domicile, and please refer to the Texas Residency office for more information about establishing domicile.
+- Review the list of eligible visas that may allow you to establish domicile, and please refer to the Texas Residency office for more information about establishing domicile.

 - If you or your spouse is on an eligible visa, please contact us at FinancialAid@mccombs.utexas.edu to discuss your situation.